 John Francis Fitzgerald was born in Boston on February 11, 1863, the fourth child of Irish businessman and politician Thomas Fitzgerald from Co Limerick and Rosanne, a native of Co Cavan.

-His parents would go onto have 12 children, but tragedy was no stranger to the Fitzgerald family, as only three survived childhood.
+His parents would go on to have 12 children, but tragedy was no stranger to the Fitzgerald family, as only three survived childhood.
 One of those children, Joseph, was severely brain-damaged as a result of a bout of malaria, and Rosanne herself died when John was just 16.

 Thomas wanted John to be a doctor to help prevent others from suffering the misfortunes that had befallen his family.
-After graduating from Boston College, John Fitzgerald, with little enthusiasm, enrolled at Harvard medical school.
+After graduating from Boston College, John Fitzgerald, with little enthusiasm, enrolled at Harvard Medical School.
 He did not want to be a doctor and left Harvard the following year when his father died.

 Politics was his passion and he worked as a clerk in the Boston customs house, while he began to make his mark in the local Democratic Party.
 The Boston Ward system wielded immense power in the city and Fitzgerald soon became the protégé of powerful 8th Ward boss Martin Lomansney.

-John was a natural politician, with an impish sense of humour and liable to burst into song at political meetings or while out campaigning.
+John was a natural politician, with an impish sense of humor and liable to burst into song at political meetings or while out campaigning.
 This warmth of character earned him the nickname he would be known by for the rest of his life, ‘Honey Fitz’.

 In September 1889, John married his second cousin Mary Josephine Hannon.
 They would go on to have six children.
 His daughter Rose later married Joseph P. Kennedy and she later gave birth to the Fitzgerald/Kennedy political dynasty.